200016harshjain/billion-hearts-assignment/README.md

             - Effectively have one service for upload and analysis to save on message broker latency and prevent an extra read from S3 and the overall dev effort in maintaining another service.
             - If the SLA for both is 100ms one can imagine that users would upload an image and only on succesful analysis would we move to the next step.
 The idea is that image upload and analysis are tightly coupled in our user workflow and hence we can make that tradeoff of having tight coupling in code to meet our SLAs and have lesser overhead in maintaining an extra service.
+- Implemented JWT in a manner that User having id X can only access images having the same id X